formkit/docs-content/inputs/rating.md

 ## Step

-By default the `rating` input will increment by 1.
-The `step` prop allows you to set the step size between each value.
-For example, if you set `step="0.5"`, then the end-user can select any values that are a multiple of `0.5`.
+By default, the `rating` input will increment by 1.
+The `step` prop will allow you to set the step size between each value.
+For example, if you set `step="0.5"`, the end-user can select any value that is a multiple of `0.5`.
 Steps must be a value between `0.01` and `1`:

 <example
 name="Rating"